truenas/documentation/content/Contributing/_index.md

 {{< include file="/static/includes/ProposeArticleChange.md" >}}
 {{< /hint >}}

-The open source TrueNAS project welcomes contributions to the project.
+The open-source TrueNAS project welcomes contributions to the project.
 We also welcome changes to articles found in the TrueNAS Documentation Hub.

-Contributions to the TrueNAS open source projects are made through GitHub.
+Contributions to the TrueNAS open-source projects are made through GitHub.
 For more information see [Issue reporting]({{< relref "/contributing/IssueReporting/_index.md" >}})

 The Documentation hub uses [Hugo](https://gohugo.io/) to create the documentation website and the [Geekdoc theme](https://geekdocs.de) for general website styling.
 Articles are written in a combination of [Markdown](https://daringfireball.net/projects/markdown/syntax) and [HTML](https://www.w3schools.com/html/html_intro.asp) syntax.